-This Standard is intended to help ensure the success of residents and the identification of exemplary pharmacists for further development for the benefit of the profession and patient care.
-Therefore, sound, ethical, and fair processes are used by residency programs to select their residents.
-Residents are pharmacists who are committed to attaining professional competence beyond entry-level practice, committed to attaining the program's educational goals and objectives, and supportive of the organization's mission and values.
+This Standard is intended to help ensure success of residents and that exemplary pharmacists are identified for further development for the benefit of the profession and contributions to patient care.
+Therefore, residents must be pharmacists committed to attaining professional competence beyond entry-level practice, committed to attaining the program's educational goals and objectives, and supportive of the organization's mission and values.